 Teen Counseling offers a flat membership fee for you and your child which includes both the therapy and use of the platform.

-Membership costs $60-$90 a week (billed monthly).
-The subscription includes weekly live sessions and unlimited text, video, and audio messaging.
-Payment options include credit card, PayPal, and Google pay.
+Membership costs $60-$90 a week (billed monthly) and you can cancel at any time.
+The subscription includes weekly live sessions and includes text, video, and audio messaging.
+Payment options include credit card, PayPal, and Google Pay.

 Teen Counseling sets itself apart from other online therapy platforms in several ways: